dtc-innovation/mind-the-gaps/_features/interview-guides.md

 sort_order: 1
 ---

-Run your own face to face interviews to design the survey on your city realm.
+A guide to face to face interviews to design and run the survey in your city.